Eight Non-Financial Programs

 Aim for world-class safety in the industrial gases industry

-As a group that handles high-pressure gases, safety is the foundation of our corporate existence.
-Guided by the mindset that “selling gases is commensurate with selling safety,” we are dedicated to further promoting safety and ensuring a safe and reliable supply of gases.
-As a Group KPI, we target a lost-time injury rate (number of lost-time injuries per million work hours) of 1.6* or lower, and strive to be a global leader in safety.
+For the NSHD Group, which handles various high-pressure gases, safety forms the foundation of its corporate existence.
+With the mindset that “selling gas is selling safety,” we have designated the lost time injury rate as an essential safety KPI for maintaining a safe and reliable supply of gases.
+As a Group KPI, we aim to maintain the lost time injury rate (time lost to injuries per one million working hours) at 1.6* or below.

 *Target 40% reduction of average from FYE2017 to FYE2021 (2.53)